Tech-at-DU/React-Redux-Tetris-Tutorial/P03-Next-Block/readme.md

 }
 ```

-At this point the page is lacking arrangement but the tiles themselves in each component are arranged in a grid.
+At this point, the page is lacking arrangement but the tiles themselves in each component are arranged in a grid.

-Also notice the GridSquares are using the default color 0 in the `Next Block` component.
+Also, notice the GridSquares are using the default color 0 in the `Next Block` component.
 We will get the block shape as an array later and use this to set the color of the blocks.

 # Add to App.js